litespeedtech/helm-chart/helm-chart-sources/ls-k8s-webadc/README.md

 ## Notable changes

+### 0.2.2 December 15, 2022
+- [Feature] Added support for a number of Gateway HttpRoute Extended Features including:
+  - Matches: `Path`, `Type`: `RegularExpression` where PCRE compatible regular expressions are supported
+  - Filters:
+    - `RequestRedirect`: New features include `Scheme`, `Hostname`, `Path`, `Port` and `StatusCode`.  `Path` can specify a `Type` of `ReplaceFullPath` (an absolute path) or `ReplacePrefixMatch` (a path which will add subdirectories), either of which can include PCRE regular expression replacement strings.
+    - `URLRewrite`: `Hostname` and `Path`.  `Hostname` can include a port and `Path` can specify a `Type` of `ReplaceFullPath` (an absolute path) or `ReplacePrefixMatch` (a path which will add subdirectories).
+- [Note] You can no longer use the released set of Gateway CRDs to run Gateway until the beta is released.
+The Litespeed Ingress Controller uses the latest beta definitions and should be installed using the `./gateway-load.sh` in the samples package and unloaded with `./gateway-unload.sh`.

 ### 0.2.1 December 2, 2022
 - [Improvement] Support detecting the load of the Gateway CRDs after the controller is loaded.
 However, Gateway CRDs should not be unloaded without unloading the controller.
 - [Improvement] Additional changes for Kubernetes Gateway v1beta1.